-Gwen Arkin’s work addresses the issue of climate change and global warming by focusing on the depletion of native Hawaiian seaweeds (limu).Historically, Hawaiians have a deep connection to marine plants.
-In traditional Hawaiian life limu has long been used for food, in ceremony, and in healing.
-Once an abundant resource in Hawaii, much of the edible limu has disappeared because of runoff, over-harvesting, and growth of the herbivores that feed on them.
-Additionally, aggressive alien seaweeds dominate marine resources, diminish diversity and smother native limu and corals.
-These fascinating and often overlooked organisms play a consequential role in the health of the ocean overall.It is estimated that all algae, including the phytoplankton, are jointly responsible for producing 90 percent of the oxygen in the atmosphere and up to 80 percent of the organic matter on earth.
-They are also recognized for their role in combating global warming.
-When marine algae conduct photosynthesis they take up carbon dioxide (CO2), and utilize sunlight more efficiently than terrestrial plants.
-CO2 is the main culprit cited in global warming and the cause of ocean acidification.
+My work addresses the depletion of native seaweeds (limu) in Hawai‘i and its relation to climate change and global warming.Historically, Hawaiians have a deep connection to marine plants; in traditional life limu has long been used for food, in ceremony, and in healing.
+Once an abundant resource in Hawai‘i, much of the limu has disappeared due to over-harvesting, warming ocean temperatures, aggressive alien seaweeds, and polluted runoff.
+These often overlooked organisms play a key role in the health of our global ecosystem, as it is estimated that all algae, including phytoplankton, are jointly responsible for producing 90 percent of the oxygen in the atmosphere and up to 80 percent of the organic matter on earth.
+And, because algae can absorb carbon dioxide (CO2) and utilize sunlight more efficiently than terrestrial plants, algae plays a significant role in combating global warming and ocean acidification.

 The hanging blue textiles represent the intertidal/subtidal region of the ocean — an ecosystem so diverse and complex, it is considered one of the most productive on the planet.
 The panels display in microscopic detail the otherworldly forms found here, revealing its minute cellular make-up, much of it unseen to the human eye.